AppIds on Avail DA?

 Within the

-method.
-No need to pass any params, just click the+
+dataAvailabilitypallet, select thenextAppIdmethod.
+No need to pass any params, just click the+button next to the method name. -

 You will be returned the next available

-How to register my own appID
+How to register my own appID?

 -